Looking to implement smooth parallax scrolling? Here are the best jQuery parallax scrolling plugins and tutorials to get started in no time.

-The parallax has been in use since the late 1940’s, and more recently utilized in industries like gaming, to create unique gaming experiences for all.
-Seriously, parallax might sound like a new thing for designers, but this concept has been all along with us for so long already, that designers are only now catching up, and clearly establishing a trend around this scrolling effect.
-To best narrow down the description of parallax, it’s a unique technique in web design that allows individual web page components to scroll alongside the user at various time intervals, which allows to create an effect of a moving background behind any container/grid/context.
+The parallax has been used since the late 1940s and is more recently utilized in industries like gaming, to create unique gaming experiences for all.
+Seriously, parallax might sound like a new thing for designers.
+Still, this concept has been with us for so long that designers are only now catching up, and establishing a trend around this scrolling effect.
+To best narrow down the description of parallax, it’s a unique technique in web design that allows individual web page components to scroll alongside the user at various time intervals, which helps create an effect of a moving background behind any container/grid/context.

 At Colorlib, we have tried our best to give the best attention to parallax that we can, while maintaining a consistency of unique approaches in each of our articles: